mbari-org/vars-query-vue/docs/doc_04_add_deployments_cameraplatform.md

 ### *Camera Platforms* ###

-A **Camera Platforms** specifies the platform a camera was deployed on while recording the selected observations.
+A **Camera Platform** specifies the platform a camera was deployed on while recording the selected observations.

 ![Configuration](assets/images/deployments_general.png)
 ??? note "Currently Registered Camera Platforms in VARS"